 The Lazo is similar to a cord that can be made from ribbon and decorated with pearls, precious stones, crystals, and flowers.
 During the ceremony, it is placed around the couple’s neck in a figure 8 to symbolically join the couple.
 This takes place after they exchange vows, this part of the ceremony can also be called the Lace Unity.
 A close family member or friend is responsible for executing this part of the ceremony.
 Tradition requires the couple to wear the Lazo for the remainder of the ceremony.

 The couple chooses “mentors” who have played an important role in each of their lives.
 In traditional Mexican culture, the Padrinos even pay for a portion of the wedding celebration.

 Food and Dessert:

-In some regions it is popular to start the banquet/reception by receiving a large bowl of hot chocolate and a large pieces of bread called pan yolk.
-Some local spirits include Mezxal, Xcanbentun, Bacanora, Posh and of course Tequila!
+In some regions, it is popular to start the banquet/reception by receiving a large bowl of hot chocolate and large pieces of bread called pan yolk.
+Some local spirits include Mezcal, Xcanbentun, Bacanora, Posh, and of course Tequila!

 These delectable treats date back to the 16th century, but their origins are somewhat obscure.
 The name of the cookie comes...